Army blocks Israeli rally supporting torched West Bank town

 A town of 7,000 Palestinians surrounded by ideological settlements, Hawara long been a flashpoint for violence between Israelis and Palestinians

-Earlier on Friday, a delegation of European diplomats toured Hawara and a neighboring village to survey the damage and denounce the mayhem.
+Earlier on Friday, a delegation of European diplomats toured the town to survey the damage and denounce the mayhem.

-A chorus of condemnations over the rampage has poured in from around the world, particularly after Finance Minister and settler leader Bezalel Smotrich said Wednesday that Hawara should be “erased."
-Smotrich, whose party wants Israel to formally annex large parts of the West Bank, later backtracked on those remarks.
+A chorus of condemnations over the rampage has poured in from around the world, particularly after Finance Minister and settler leader Bezalel Smotrich said Wednesday that Hawara "should be erased."
+Smotrich, whose party wants Israel to formally annex large parts of the West Bank, later backtracked on the comment.

-Egypt's Foreign Ministry on Friday called Smotrich's remarks a “dangerous and unacceptable incitement of violence.”
+Egypt's Foreign Ministry on Friday lambasted Smotrich's remarks as a “dangerous and unacceptable incitement of violence.”

 Credit: AP